CertifaiAI/CertifAI-Knowledge-Base/README.md

 ### Step 3 : Documentation
 All answered issues must be documented properly in [wiki](https://github.com/CertifaiAI/certifai-wiki/wiki) with clear instructions/ screenshots.
 The documents are aimed to solve users problem without extra human assistant.

-1. Copy the title from project that is in the *documented required* column
+1. Copy the title from project that is in the *documentation required* column
 2. Make a new page with same title
 3. Document the answer in the way that is easy to understand
 4. Edit the main page of wiki.
 Put it under the right category as the format: "[Title] (link to the document)"
 <p align="center">
   <img align="middle" src="metadata/1.png"/>
 </p>

 5. In the project, move to *documented* category.

 ### Step 4 : Revision required